1. Know What You Want—And Be Upfront

 4. Match at the Right Level—Don’t Force It

 If one partner’s skills are far stronger, the weaker partner often feels frustrated and the stronger one bored.
 Ideally, look for someone close to your level or simply book a professional.
-From B1 upwards, exchanges become genuinely useful.
+Exchanges are useful from B1 upwards.
 Below that, supplement with prepared topics or paid correction to avoid wasted time.

 5. Structure and Discipline Win—Fun Alone Doesn’t

-Left unchecked, most tandems drift into small talk or language mixing.
 Agree beforehand on what you’ll discuss.
 Limit sessions to 15–30 minutes if you’re a beginner—short, focused, and regular is much better than rare, drawn-out meetings.
-And don’t forget: If it’s always free, neither side has much incentive to prepare.
+If it's free, there's little incentive to prepare.

 Noteworthy Platforms (2025 update)